City of Sammamish - COVID-19 (Coronavirus) Information & Resources

 Sammamish City Hall is currently closed to the public, due to public health concerns regarding Coronavirus and COVID-19.
 Thank you for your patience and understanding as we manage the manner in which we provide services.

-Building permits can now be submitted electronically at www.mybuildingpermit.com.
+Building permits and land use applications can be submitted electronically at www.mybuildingpermit.com.

-Yes.
-A demo permit is required.
-Please note that structures in environmentally sensitive areas may need additional oversight/review.
+Yes, and a demolition permit is required.
+Please note that structures in environmentally sensitive areas may need additional review.